google/flutter-desktop-embedding/plugins/flutter_plugins/README.md

-These implementations exist here only as a temporary solution to use these plugins while the plugin APIs on Windows and Linux stabilize enough that they can move to an official location and be distributed as normal Flutter plugins. macOS plugin APIs and tooling are stable, so are already hosted normally rather than here.
+These implementations exist here only as a temporary solution to use these plugins while the plugin APIs on Windows and Linux stabilize enough that they can move to the official location and be distributed as normal Flutter plugins. macOS plugin APIs and tooling are stable, so are already hosted normally rather than here.